LeChat76/Projet9OC/README.md

  <img alt="logo" src="https://github.com/LeChat76/Projet9OC/assets/119883313/67705f30-c1d0-4246-9a4a-ecb7adc6a969">
 </p>

-You can select users to follow by going to the subscription section: click on the user name in the top left-hand corner or in the top right-hand menu "subscription".
+You can select users to follow by going to the *subscription* menu: click on the user name in the top left-hand corner or in the top right-hand menu "subscription".
 In that menu you can add users by selecting them in the list or by typing in the charfield zone.
 You can also remove users you follow, and you can see all users who follow you.

 <p>